soarlab/FPTaylor/REFERENCE.md

 ## Input file format
-Each **FPTaylor** input files consists of several sections: *Constants*, *Variables*, *Definitions*, *Expressions*.
+Each **FPTaylor** input files consists of several sections: *Constants*, *Variables*, *Definitions*, *Constraints*, and *Expressions*.
 The section *Constants* defines constants.
 The section *Variables* defines variables.
 The section *Definitions* contains named expressions (definitions).
+The section *Constraints* defines constraints which specify the input domain.
 The section *Expressions* contains expressions for analysis.
 The most important sections are *Variables* and *Expressions*.
 Sections must be defined in the order: *Constants*, *Variables*, *Definitions*, *Expressions*.
 Any section may be omitted.
 FPTaylor will not produce any result for an input file without the *Expressions* section.

 ### Constants